starlake-ai/starlake/src/main/python/starlake-orchestration/README.md

 ![none strategy example](https://raw.githubusercontent.com/starlake-ai/starlake/master/src/main/python/images/none.png)

 ##### IMPORTED

-This strategy implies that at least one file is present in the landing area (`SL_ROOT/importing/{domain}` by default, if option `incoming_path` has not been specified).
+This strategy implies that at least one file is present in the landing area (`SL_ROOT/datasets/importing/{domain}` by default).
 If there is one or more files to load, the method `sl_import` will be called to import the domain before loading it, otherwise the loading of the domain will be skipped.

 ![imported strategy example](https://raw.githubusercontent.com/starlake-ai/starlake/master/src/main/python/images/imported.png)

 ##### PENDING

-This strategy implies that at least one file is present in the pending datasets area of the domain (`SL_ROOT/datasets/pending/{domain}` by default if option `pending_path` has not been specified), otherwise the loading of the domain will be skipped.
+This strategy implies that at least one file is present in the pending datasets area of the domain (`SL_ROOT/datasets/pending/{domain}` by default), otherwise the loading of the domain will be skipped.

 ![pending strategy example](https://raw.githubusercontent.com/starlake-ai/starlake/master/src/main/python/images/pending.png)